You want smart political talk without the meltdowns?

 I mean, look at the rate and growth we've had and the good news that we've had.

-You got the National Association of Realtors reporting houses are now selling at the best pace in fifty uh thirty years.
+You've got the National Association of Realtors reporting houses are now selling at the best pace in 30 years.

-You've got uh literally the a seven year low in food stamp participation, that's all great.
+You've got literally a seven-year low in food stamp participation.

-You've got uh in terms of the job market, we have more people working than ever before.
+You've got in terms of the job market, we have more people working than ever before.

-The Atlanta Fed, I think it was Dave Bratt that said, or one of you guys said it, they're projecting GDP growth for the fourth quarter at four and a half percent.
+The Atlanta Fed, I think it was Dave Bratt that said it.

 That would be stunning.

-And we have new uh news today, the jobs cuts have now hit their lowest level in two decades.
+And we have news today that jobs cuts have now hit their lowest level in two decades.

 That's just a fact.